AntonioGE/Connect-four-Samsung-TV/README.md

 # Connect-four-Samsung-TV

-Simple Connect four game for testing HTML + Javascript applications on Samsung Smart TVs
+Simple Connect Four game for testing HTML + Javascript applications on Samsung Smart TVs.
+This project has been developed under the Tizen Studio environment.

 ### Example in Samsung Tizen TV Web Simulator